A group of beginner cyclists on a scenic trail for a charity bike ride.

 Once someone is watching your video, you want to keep them on your channel.
 YouTube Cards are interactive, clickable pop-ups that you can add to your videos to direct viewers to other content.
 You can use a card to link to another one of your videos, a specific playlist, or even your fundraising page.
 For example, if you mention a previous training ride in your video, you can add a YouTube card that links directly to that video.
 It’s a simple, non-intrusive way to guide your audience through your content and increase your total watch time.

-12. Build a Community in Your Comments Section
+12. Engage with Your Community in the Comments

 The comments section is where your channel transforms from a broadcast into a conversation.
 Make a point to read and respond to as many comments as you can, especially in the first few hours after you publish a video.
 Ask questions in your videos to encourage viewers to share their thoughts.
 When you engage with your audience, you build a loyal community of supporters who feel seen and valued.
 This interaction not only fosters a positive environment but also signals to YouTube that your content is engaging, which can help its visibility.